What is a customer health score?

 Once you've decided which factors are important, it's time to configure your health score and weight the individual components.

 Start by looking at accounts that you already know are healthy, as well as some that seem to be struggling.
-Analyzing your existing customers will help you establish some initial thresholds for each of the components you are evaluating.
+Analyzing your existing customers will help you establish some initial thresholds for each of the factors you are evaluating.

 Monitor and adjust your thresholds over time — a customer health score should evolve along with your product and business.